Athomas1794/LearnOpenGL-Tutorial/README.md

 # LearnOpenGL-Tutorial
-My first opengl project with notes at each step using Visual Studio 19
+Introductory OpenGl project with notes at each step using Visual Studio 19

 ## Additional Dependencies
 GLFW was compiled manually using CMAKE, and GLAD was used to load windows specific OpenGL functions for use based on your local graphics configurations.